From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: SC coefficients, Minkowski functionals and PDFs

 In the 10-input maps scenario (left panels), the SC coefficient variance at the smallest-convolved scales is slightly underestimated for all but \(S_3\), whereas in the 100-input maps case it is overestimated (again with the exception of \(S_3\)).
 We attribute this behavior to the different targets used during gradient descent, namely the average-target in the 10-maps setup versus the single-target in the 100-maps setup.
 Specifically, employing a single-target strategy overestimates the SC coefficient variance by incorporating both the “within-batch” variance introduced by mean-field gradient descent for each sampled target, and the “within-target” variance explained by the different targets in the input dataset.
 Despite this additional variance in the SC coefficients, the other key metrics presented in Section \ref{sec:results} are unaffected by the overestimation.
 Nonetheless, we expect that this excess variance could be mitigated by adding a suitable term in the loss function to penalize large “within-batch” variance.
 We leave further exploration of this approach to future work.

 We compute the four Minkowski functionals $V_1$, $V_2$, $V_3$ and $V_4$ of the polarization maps (Fig.~\ref{fig:minkowski}) in the SO(3) formalism, which is the most appropriate for $Q$ and $U$ polarization maps \citep{CarronDuque:2023bph}.
 For this purpose, We use the \texttt{pynkowski} software\footnote{\href{https://github.com/javicarron/pynkowski}{https://github.com/javicarron/pynkowski}} \citep{Carones:2022rbv, CarronDuque:2023bph}.
+Minkowski functionals (hereafter MFs) provide a compact and computatonally inexpensive summary of geometrical and topological information of the field (such as area, boundary lenght and Euler characteristic or genus as a function of a threshold) and are sensitive to long-range properties of the field and higher-order correlations not directly constrained by the power spectrum and SC coefficients.
+MFs represent therefore a complementary summary statistics, and demonstrating that the emulator reproduces the MFs of the reference set is thus a stringent test for our intended applications.
 Similarly to the SC coefficients, we quantify differences between the Minkowski functionals of the reference and emulated datasets, by defining their residuals as